Mangaiti Gully restoration nears completion

 Jobs for Nature is a Government-funded programme that is part of the Covid-19 recovery package and brings people from different backgrounds into nature-based employment.

-Deputy chair of the council's environment committee Sarah Thomson said the Mangaiti Gully was a great example of what is possible with partnership and funding.
+Deputy chairwoman of the council's environment committee Sarah Thomson said the Mangaiti Gully was a great example of what is possible with partnership and funding.

 "The Mangaiti Gully Restoration Trust has been doing a great job of community-led restoration for several years.
 It's fantastic to see the Jobs for Nature programme bring more hands on deck."

-A team of four began work clearing weeds and planting native species in Zone 2 of the gully that is accessible to the public from Hukanui Road in February.
+A team of four began work clearing weeds and planting native species in Zone 2 of the gully that is accessible to the public from Hukanui Rd in February.

 Co-ordinator of Mangaiti Gully Restoration Trust Rex Bushell said the restoration efforts at Mangaiti Gully were important for local fauna.
 The native long-tailed bat, crowned Bird of the Year 2021, has been sighted in the gully in recent years.